aeternity/aeconnector/README.md

 # aeconnector 🔌
 ###### Overview

+Aeconnetor is an extension set which connects [hyperchains](https://github.com/aeternity/hyperchains-whitepaper) to the real world blockchain implementations.
+Designed with idea to be friendly as possible for a new developers and to allow them provide their own implementations for existed blockchains.
+In ability to be accepted as "connector" supplied implementation has to satisfy *aeconnector* beahaviour and to pass **acceptance control** (see [developers guide](https://github.com/aeternity/aeconnector/wiki/Developers-guide))

 Parent chains interface provider (Hyperchains).
 The implementation of Hyperchains connector behaviour.
 The current supply interacts with the next parent chains: